nickanderson/nickanderson.github.io/content/post/emacs-carnival-2025-07--writing-experience/index.md

 I make heavy use of "dailies" with over 100 templates the last time I looked (<https://fosstodon.org/@nickanderson/114372351550538547>).
 Now, the way I manage those templates heh, well it mostly works for me, but it's sort of a hot mess.
 I have a massive org-mode file for my org-roam configuration.
 There are many elisp src blocks.
 One src block is full of noweb references for all the blocks I want to use.
 And I load my org-roam config manually, by executing 4 different call lines.

+I also use [Yasnippet](https://github.com/joaotavora/yasnippet) frequently but I do not really use tab stops.
+Something is funky when I insert a babel src block with tab stops inside the block.
+Also, something was uncomfortable about the binding to advance and I haven't bothered to look into it in years.
+So, even with just simple templates I get a ton of value from it.

+Sometimes, instead of actually typing, I will use [whisper.el](https://github.com/natrys/whisper.el) I think it might be nice to have a separate push to talk button.
+I look forward to when it can stream.

 My _work log_ is my primary workspace.
 I try to capture for each thing I do during the day.
 Captures to my work log automatically clock time and the new file each day is seeded with bits of information to help guide me.
 I use [activity-watch-mode](https://activitywatch.net/) to help me keep track of more detailed info like active buffers and modes.

 For example, the top of my work log contains a couple of org-babel call statements and an [org-ql](https://github.com/alphapapa/org-ql) dynamic block that will surface unfinished things from the prior three months worth of work log files.
 I like how I can see the state of my todos yesterday by looking at yesterdays work log file.
 It helps to provide perspective when reflecting on workloads at various times.
 And, it creates a natural aging out of a task if I don't get to it and don't explicitly bring it forward.